ArgoJ/ros_acados_nodegen/.github/instructions/ros_acados_nodegen.instructions.md

 - Use the google C++ style guide for all code contributions.

 ## Communication
-- When answering questions about this codebase, please respond in German.
+- When answering questions about this codebase, please respond in English.
 - Provide clear, concise code examples for any new implementation.